This page contains affiliate links. Please read our disclosure for more info.

 They are best if you can pack lighter than we do—reducing electronics would help.

 Another advantage of backpacks is that you can get away with being over the allowed carry-on weight on planes, as they are less likely to be weighed.
+That said, our Away suitcases have yet to be weighed (thankfully).
 Read my tips on dealing with airline weight restrictions.

-We think the Tortuga Setout 45L Backpack is the perfect carry-on backpack if you want plenty of space with good organisation, comfort, and a stylish design.
-See our Setout backpack review for full details.
+We think the Tortuga Outbreaker 45L Backpack is the ideal carry-on backpack if you want plenty of space with good organisation, comfort, and a stylish design.
+See our Tortuga Outbreaker backpack review for full details.

-- Away Bigger Carry-On Suitcase (Erin) – Durable, incredibly spacious, and so easy to manoeuvre.
-It also comes with a built-in battery for charging your phone and a detachable laundry bag.
+- Away Bigger Carry-On Suitcase (Erin and Simon) – Durable, incredibly spacious, and so easy to manoeuvre.
+It also comes with an optional built-in battery for charging your phone and a detachable laundry bag.

 - Away Everywhere Bag (Erin) – A stylish travel bag for my laptop and camera bag.
 It fits perfectly on the Away suitcase with a trolley sleeve and is also ideal as an overnight bag.
 This is my personal item on the plane and fits under the seat.